jyotirsai/lyricalGPT/README.md

 | Heads          | 6     |
 | Context size   | 64    |

+A BPE tokenizer from the HuggingFace tokenizers library was also used to tokenize the initial text.

 ## Inference

 To generate lyrics, simply pass the config dictionary to the generate function.